VolkanSah/Codey/README.md

 - ✅ ~~Codey on drugs~~ — Energy calculation normalized
 - ✅ ~~Some dragons~~ — Species diversity restored
 - ✅ Codey testing start 08-02-2026 sorry!
+- Thinking about new an better hybrid tech!